rearc-data/fred-privately-owned-housing/README.md

 This resource is presented in both the XLS and CSV formats.
 The included dataset contains the following columns:

-`date, houst`
+`date, HOUST`

-The `houst` column represents the amount of housing units starting to be built at the time of the corresponding `date`.
+The `HOUST` column represents the amount of housing units starting to be built at the time of the corresponding `date`.

 ## More Information